Arya-TS/MathematicsForComputing/Assignment-06-Statistical_Departments/README.md

 # Activities and Functions of Statistical Departments in Kerala and India

-A LaTeX report prepared for the **Mathematics for Computing** course.
+A report prepared for the **Mathematics for Computing** course.

-The report examines the role, organisation, activities and functions of statistical departments in Kerala and the statistical system of India.
+The report examines the role, organisation, activities, and functions of statistical departments in Kerala and the statistical system of India.

+## Files

+* `report.tex` — LaTeX source file
+* `DES_report.pdf` — Compiled report

 ## Topics Covered